Let’s be honest — The Wizard of Oz isn’t just a children’s story about a girl, a tornado, and a yellow brick road. It’s a story about us.

 Think about it: life throws us into storms, drops us into strange places, introduces us to people who change us, and challenges us to find our way home — wiser, stronger, and a little braver.

-That’s what makes The Wizard of Oz such a powerful metaphor for life.
+That’s what makes The Wizard of Oz such a powerful metaphors for life.
 Every character, every scene, and every color on that yellow brick road says something about who we are and how we live.

 1. The Yellow Brick Road is the Journey of Life